Yonatan228/DATA-SCIENCE-PROJECT_Music-Genre-Classification_Lyrics-based/README.md

 I got the data from the brazilian website:   www.vagalume.com.br <br> A great website with plenty of lyrics organized by genre.

-I got lyrics from the genres: Hip Hop, Rock, Reggae and Soul by building a crawler using BeautifulSoup.<br> I am following the basic steps of text classification:
+I got lyrics from the genres: Hip Hop, Rock, Reggae and Soul by building a crawler using the BeautifulSoup Python library.<br>
+I am following the basic steps of text classification:
 * tokenization
 * data cleaning